 We offer five postgraduate qualifications:

 DOCTOR OF PHILOSOPHY (PhD): Students who have completed a BA (Hons), Postgraduate Diploma, or MA in Philosophy are eligible to apply for admission into the PhD programme.
 The student must undertake a major research project, and write a thesis of approximately 60-100,000 words under the supervision of two members of staff.
 It normally takes three years full time (or the equivalent part time) to complete.

-MASTER OF ARTS (MA): Students who have completed a BA(Hons) or DipArts in Philosophy are eligible to apply for admission into the Masters programme.
+MASTER OF ARTS (MA) by thesis: Students who have completed a BA(Hons) or DipArts in Philosophy are eligible to apply for admission into the Masters programme.
 The student must write a thesis of approximately 30-40,000 words under the supervision of two members of staff.
 It normally takes one year full time (or the equivalent part-time) to complete.

 BACHELOR OF ARTS WITH HONOURS (BA (Hons)): Students who have completed a BA or Diploma for Graduates in Philosophy may apply for admission into this programme.
 The student must write a dissertation of approximately 12-15,000 words under the supervision of two members of staff and study three 400-level Philosophy papers.
 It is a one year full-time course.

 POSTGRADUATE DIPLOMA IN ARTS (PG Dip Arts): The same as for BA(Hons) except that candidates may enrol part-time.

 DIPLOMA FOR GRADUATES: This is intended for people who have a degree in another subject, but want to get a qualification in Philosophy.
 It puts a student in the same position as a BA graduate with respect to eligibility for higher degrees.
 The Diploma for Graduates requires you to do at least seven papers, of which at least four are at 300-level or above.

 More information on all postgraduate qualifications offered by the department is available here.